Cell Phones and School Safety

 In some cases, students have used cell phones to record, stream, photograph, or even organize school fights.

 Additionally, experience in emergency management has shown us that regular school telephone systems become overloaded with calls in times of a crisis.
 While we do recommend cell phones for school administrators and crisis team members as an emergency management resource tool, it is possible that hundreds or thousands of students and others rushing to use their cell phones in a crisis could potentially overload cell phone systems in some areas.
-Therefore the use of cell phones by students and others in the immediate school community could conceivably decrease, not increase, school safety during a crisis.
+Therefore the use of cell phones by students and others in the immediate school community could potentially decrease, not increase, school safety during a crisis.

 Cell phone use, texting, and other outside communications by students during a crisis also expedites parental flocking to the school at a time when school and public safety officials may need parents to be away from the school site due to evacuations, emergency response, and/or other tactical or safety reasons.
 This could delay or otherwise hinder timely and efficient parent-student reunification.
 It could potentially thrust parents into a zone of potential harm.